reactioncommerce/example-storefront/README.md

 _**NOTE:** The above command is assuming ether the `devserver` or `reaction` is also running._

 ## Testing
-To test locally, run `docker-compose run web yarn test`
+- To test locally, run `docker-compose run web yarn test`
+- To test without cache, run `docker-compose run web yarn test --no-cache`.
+This can be helpful if changes aren't showing up.
+- To update a failing snapshot, run `docker-compose run web yarn test -u`.

 ## Using MobX
 See our [MobX documentation](docs/MOBX.md)